my1396/R-Notes/0103-RStudio-VSCode.Rmd

 If you want to run an entire R file, open the file in the editor, and press <kbd>Ctrl+Shift+S</kbd> and the file will be sourced in the active R terminal.

 Q: Why use VS Code for R programming? \
+A: Several reasons:

-A: Better integration with Copilot, making it easier to write code with AI assistance.
+- Better integration with Copilot, making it easier to write code with AI assistance.
 Also, VS Code has a lot of extensions that can enhance your R programming experience, such as `Markdown Preview Enhance`, `Live Server`, and `GitLens`.
+- More responsive and powerful engineering tools such as symbol highlight, find references, rename symbol, etc. integrated to the IDE.
+- Git support is better in VS Code.

 --------------------------------------------------------------------------------